By Eric Kohn | Indiewire May 24, 2014 at 4:27AM

 As "It Follows" finds Jay and her friends gradually attempting to take control of the situation, learning its rules and planning to outwit the creature, Mitchell rarely indulges in clichés.
 Scenes often end with unassuming fades to black; the passage of time is riddled with ambiguity.
 Though a final confrontation lacks the internal logic that makes the scenario effective from the beginning, Monroe's subdued performance gives her a credible dimension that allows her distress to remain believable throughout.

 She's complimented by the rest of the controlled cast, which includes a wide-eyed Keir Gilchrest ("It's Kind of a Funny Story") as an old friend pining for her affections and the slick Daniel Zovattao (seen last year as the star of Larry Fessden's similarly minimalist horror effort "Beneath") as his semi-rival.
 Her other friends, played by Olivia Luccardi and Lili Sepe, never develop substantial personalities, but in this spooky fairy tale the real star of the show is its artfully crafted atmosphere.
-For that same reason, it's unfortunate that Mitchell leans on special effects during a few key sequences when the characters confront their invisible foe, turning "It Follows" into a literal horror movie that distracts from its powerful symbolism.
+For that same reason, it's unfortunate that Mitchell leans on special effects during a few key sequences when the characters confront their invisible foe, turning "It Follows" into a literal horror movie that distracts from its powerful symbolic core.

 But the movie manages to keep hold of the eerier aspects embedded in its themes.
 In one blatant maneuver to place the movie in a literary tradition, a character reads passages from Dostoyevsky's "The Idiot" throughout the story, eventually arriving at one quote that epitomizes their dismaying situation: "Your soul will leave your body and you will no longer be a person…the worst thing is that it is certain."